 This isn't to say there's no thought placed into Jojo's production.
 The show is littered with inventive encounters that overlap Stand abilities to create a chess game of wits, seeing both sides constantly fighting for the upper hand over one another.
 Matches that eventually dissolve into pissing contests to see who would cave in first.
 Each Stand ability is accounted for, creating interesting back and forths between the combatants.
 And with there being countless possible Stand abilities that could manifest in someone, the end result is no two fights being the same.
 The battlefield is forever morphing, with something as simple as the changes in partnership or location altering the very course of a how a match can turn out.

-If you've made it all the way to Part 4 then this should come as no surprise to you that Hirohiko Araki, the creator of the Jojo manga, has consciously decided to name characters after musicians and songs, mostly from western pop culture.
-It's an inconsequential bit of trivia that doesn't do much for the long haul but despite that, adds to the overall appeal of his work.
-And with french post-impressionist artist Paul Gauguin being cited as an influential person in his approach to color theory, there's always a sense that Jojo was much more than just a whim being held up by simple admiration for a certain era.
+If you've made it all the way to Part 4, then this should come as no surprise to you that Hirohiko Araki, the creator of the Jojo manga, has consciously decided to name characters after musicians and songs, mostly from western pop culture.
+It's an inconsequential bit of trivia that doesn't do much for the long-haul but despite that, adds to the overall appeal of his work.
+And with French post-impressionist artist Paul Gauguin being cited as an influential person in his approach to color theory, there's always a sense that Jojo was much more than just a whim being held up by simple admiration for a particular era.
 If you've ever felt like the colors used was oddly at home despite the constant clash of sassy meet gusto, that's because of this conscious effort on Araki's part to blend the two.
 This well-cultured sensibility is what gives Jojo such a distinct personality from its counterparts.
 It's an entity birthed outside of typical circular influence, having a unique appeal while winning the admiration of a broader market in the process.

-But let's not mistake all this appraisal of Jojo as the show being a flawless creation, it does suffer from its own fair share of issues.
+But let's not mistake all this appraisal of Jojo as the show being a flawless creation, it does suffer from its fair share of issues.
 For one, because of its straightforward approach, there's never any questions posed at the actions being taken.
 And as such, this is an anime that only works because of the universe pre-established before it.
 Had we not seen the impossible happen time and time again, Jojo would have never worked.
 Its absurdity disallows genuine immersion in the circumstances taking place.
 You're entertained but never for a second buy into the ridiculousness of it all.
-It's a show where you laugh at the nonsense and take enjoyment out of how committed it is to seeing it through, despite the obvious shortcomings of said actions making close to little sense.
+It's a show where you laugh at the nonsense and take enjoyment out of how committed it is to seeing it through, despite the apparent shortcomings of said actions making close to little sense.
 Jojo's Bizarre Adventure is always entertaining but never something to be held up as proper literature.
 It's the show's greatest strength but sadly its greatest weakness as well.

 This issue also means that all of the characters are usually dwindled down to becoming internet memes or lovable caricatures.
 No one is looking onto Jojo for enriched characterization.
 All that's expected out of it is hyperactive personalities with cool abilities trading blow for blow in an environment that allow these occurrences to go on undisturbed.
-This is usually the trade off for dumb fun entertainment.
+This is usually the trade-off for dumb-fun entertainment.
 Finding a balance between the absurd and tightly written is a rarity that escapes Jojo.
 But what it still has is an unshakable commitment to do everything at 110%, so even when you question the logic of a scenario, it doesn't take long before you accept it for what it is to continue seeing the Joestars pummel enemies into submission.

 And if this fact can be accepted for what it is, then Part 4: Diamond is Unbreakable should be nothing short of an entertaining ride for most fans of this bizarre adventure.
-With more epic poses, more stands, more cool ass character designs and too much awesome shit to know what to do with, Part 4 has been one hell of a ride.
+With more epic poses, more stands, more cool ass character designs, and too much awesome shit to know what to do with, Jojo Part 4 has been one hell of a ride.
 And with this being another successful adaptation by David Production, here's hoping it's an adventure with many more iterations to come.